 Frontpoint excelled for its customer service, making it a great option if you want a particularly guiding hand when choosing and setting up your home security system.
 We were impressed from the start, when our initial call to ask about equipment led us into a thoughtful discussion with the sales rep about our safety concerns.
 As we described every room of our house, she walked us through what specific equipment we might need.
 This great customer service only continued when we installed a system — even going so far as to replace a faulty part with overnight shipping — and when we needed help setting up our equipment.
 This last point is especially important, as Frontpoint is our only top pick to require DIY installation.

 DIY installation means that your equipment is shipped directly to you, and you’ll set it up on your own.
 This makes Frontpoint a little less convenient than our other top picks, which feature professional installation.
 However, Frontpoint makes DIY as easy as possible by creating a personalized website that walks you through each stage of the installation.
 If you’re taking longer than expected on a particular stage, the site will ask if you would like to call customer support for some additional help.
 Once you’re ready to activate your system, a short phone call finalizes the process and confirms that your system is live.
 In all, it took us about 30 minutes to install.

-When most people think about home security, ADT’s blue octagonal sign is one of the first images that comes to mind.
+When most people think about home security, ADT’s blue octagonal sign is one of the first images that come to mind.
 These yard signs and window stickers are ubiquitous in neighborhoods across the U.S. Not only does ADT help protect more than six million homes, it has been in the home security business for more than 140 years.
 During that time, the company has built up a dedicated customer base by consistently offering exceptional protection that advances alongside technology.